crashDeltaGbg/franquies_multiplication_game/README.md

 # Franquie's Multiplication Game

-A super simple game built around the idea of rolling a pair of dice and multiplying the outcome.
+A super simple terminal game built around the idea of rolling a pair of dice and multiplying the outcome.